 UEA is committed to supporting students with experience of living in care and those with limited family support.
-Contact the team to find out about support available to you during your university application and throughout your studies.
+Take a look at the opportunities and resources on offer.

 Care experienced students have spent time during their childhood in the care of people other than their parents.
 This may include local authority foster or residential care, kinship care with other family members, and other arrangements.
 Estranged students typically have no contact or limited contact with their birth or adoptive parents.